 The history of performance appraisal is quite brief.
 Its roots in the early 20th century can be traced to Taylor's pioneering Time and Motion studies.
 But this is not very helpful, for the same may be said about almost everything in the field of modern human resources management.

-The human inclination to judge can create serious
+The hardwired human inclination

 consideration, if any, was given to the developmental

 possibilities of appraisal.
 If was felt that a cut in